kyren/goggles/README.md

 2) Redesigned Join trait for soundness and a bit more safety.
 There is an additional `IntoJoin` trait that allows you to participate in the convenient tuple join syntax without having to write unsafe code.
-3) Component storages require `UnsafeCell` for soundness
+3) Component `RawStorage` impls require `UnsafeCell` for soundness
-4) Redesigned, simplified component modification tracking.
+4) Simplified component modification tracking.
 5) Removes some features of `specs` which are known to be unsound such as index component access through iterators.
-6) The individual parts of the library go out of their way to be more loosely coupled, sometimes at the cost of extra code and user convenience.
+6) The individual parts of the library go out of their way to be more loosely coupled, sometimes at the cost of extra code or user convenience.
-7) More of the internals are public in case you need to build a different abstraction.
+7) Nearly all of the internals are public in case you need to build a different abstraction.

 ---